Jonnyauk/Wonderflux/README.md

 for example header.php or footer.php

-**IF YOU OVERRIDE THESE YOU SHOULD DUPLICATE THE CORE FILE FROM WONDERFLUX INTO YOUR CHILD THEME DIRECTORY**
-This will ensure you retain the Wonderflux structure and hook system to give you the perfect 'starter' file to begin playing with!
+**IF YOU OVERRIDE THESE YOU SHOULD DUPLICATE THE CORE FILE FROM WONDERFLUX INTO YOUR CHILD THEME DIRECTORY,** this will ensure you retain the Wonderflux structure and hook system to give you the perfect 'starter' file to begin playing with!

 The quickest way to begin learning how to use Wonderflux is to download the